tc39/notes/es6/2015-03/mar-24.md

 abstain: jQuery

-IS: ECMA 402 can be an ECMA-only standard according to Patrick.
+IS: ECMA-402 can be an ECMA-only standard according to Patrick.
 ECMA-only standards can be used as normative standards, so it's up to us whether we want to fast-track.
 Doesn't seem critical.
 ECMA-404 is the more interesting one.

 AWB: Rick isn't here - are we also going to approve 402 right now?